 For instructions, forms and additional information, please visit the ADA Frequently Asked Questions page.

-Free tools that allow persons with visual disabilities to read documents in Adobe Acrobat PDF format, can be found at: http://www.adobe.com/accessibility/products/reader.html.
+Free tools that allow persons with visual disabilities to read documents in Adobe Acrobat PDF format can be downloaded from Adobe.
 These tools convert PDF documents into either HTML or ASCII text that can then be read by many screen-reading programs.

 Americans with Disabilities Act Grievance Procedure